List of Mario franchise characters: Nabbit

-Nabbit is a rabbit-like creature who steals items from Toad.
+Nabbit (voiced by Dawn M. Bennett) is a rabbit-like creature who steals items from Toad.
 He was introduced in New Super Mario Bros.
 U (2012).
-In New Super Luigi U and New Super Mario Bros.
-U Deluxe, he is a playable character.
+In New Super Luigi U, New Super Mario Bros.
+U Deluxe, and Super Mario Bros.
+Wonder, he is a playable character.

+Cow

+The Cow, also known as Moo Moo, resembles a real-world cow and typically walks on all four legs.
+They mostly appear in the Mario Kart series; they were introduced in Mario Kart 64, and for the first time it is a playable character in Mario Kart World.